5 important lessons parents can teach their kids about friendship.

 Let's face it, it can be a challenge to find one great friend, let alone one that you would be willing to shave your head for.
 So, here are five things we should be teaching our kids about friendship.

 1. Some friends are forever, while others are "for now" friends.
 When you are young, you think you will have the same friends forever.
 This makes any argument or disagreement feel 10 times worse than they really are.
 Let your teenager know that some friends will be forever, while some are just for now.
-15 Reasons Couples Become Happier As Their Kids Grow Up
+15 OK-To-Admit Reasons NOT To Be Sad Your Kids Are Growing Up

 2. We have friends for different things.
 The concept of "best friend" can be very daunting for young girls.
 They feel they must have one and there is something wrong with them if they don't.
 Let your child know that there are different kinds of friends.
 Friends that make you laugh and cheer up and friends that will give you advice.
 This way they can start to make sense of all of the different kinds of friendships that are out there.